Like with many aspects of a marriage or partnership breakdown, when it comes to dividing assets after separation, it can be confusing.

 2. It doesn’t matter whose name assets are in

-It doesn’t matter in whose name assets are owned or debts are owed.
-Any assets owned or debts due by either party are assets and liabilities of the relationship; and all need to be considered and disclosed to the Family Court in a financial settlement.
+It doesn't matter in whose name assets are owned or debts are owed.
+Any assets owned or debts due by either party are assets and liabilities of the relationship.
+To this end, they must be considered and disclosed to the Family Court in a financial settlement.

 3. All contributions are valued when dividing assets after separation

 Not only is this a common misconception but it can often be a bone of contention.

 What is a contribution anyway?

 Most people consider a contribution financial only.
 For this reason, it might interest you to know that all contributions made to the relationship or marriage are valued.

 Below I list the Family Court of Australia contributions categories.
 You will see that some are more easily quantifiable than others, such as financial contributions.
 Whereas the non-financial contributions are harder to define.

 Having this knowledge when dividing assets after separation allows you to work towards a fair split sooner.